Chapter 2#

 deallocate( micm )

-end subroutine box_model
+end subroutine box_model_c_ptrs

 end program test_micm_box_model

 From the musica_util module we need the Fortran types error_t, string_t, and mapping_t.
 A pointer to a musica_micm::micm_t will serve as the interface to the MICM solver (in the example the pointer name is micm).
-Note that the config_path in the code sample has been set to configs/analytical, so that subdir should be created relative to the main program and contain the MICM JSON configuration files, or otherwise the config_path should be modified appropriately.
+Note that the config_path in the code sample has been set to configs/analytical, so that subdirectory should be created relative to the main program and contain the MICM JSON configuration files, otherwise the config_path should be modified appropriately.
 The initial species concentrations are initialized in the concentrations array, which is an argument to the MICM solver.

 Finally, a single time step solution is obtained through a call to micm%solve, after which the updated concentrations may be displayed.

-$ ./test_micm_box_model
+$ ./micm_box_model

 Creating MICM solver...